What can an HRA reimburse?

 - General dental products, such as standard toothpaste

-- Hair removal medical treatment or hair transplants
+- Hair removal treatment, or hair transplants

 - Child care